 Mary, did you know that your baby boy would one day rule the nations?

-So when you sing these songs, remember you're not singing only about Jesus' first coming.
+So when you sing these songs at Christmas, remember that you're not singing only about Jesus' first coming, but also about his second coming.
 I really look forward to when Jesus will finally come and fix all the mess that the world is in currently.

-At the end of the thousand years, God allows Satan back out for a short time, to incite those who want to rebel against Jesus' rule to get up the courage to openly revolt.
-They gather into a large army and surround Jerusalem, and God judges them for their rebellion by sending down fire from heaven to destroy them (Revelation 20:7-10).
+At the end of the thousand years, God will allow Satan back out of the bottomless pit for a short time, to incite those still-sinful mortal people who want to rebel against Jesus' rule to get up the courage to openly revolt.
+They will gather into a large army and will surround Jerusalem, but God will judge them for their rebellion by sending down fire from heaven to destroy them (Revelation 20:7-10).

-The theory of dispensationalism shows that by the end of history God will have tested humanity under every possible method of government, and it will be proven to us that there is no perfect system which can solve the problem of sin.
-For even under a perfect, incorruptible government ruled by Jesus himself with a rod of iron to ensure righteousness and justice is done, people will still rebel against God.
+As explained above, the theory of dispensationalism shows us that by the end of Jesus' Millennial Kingdom, God will have tested humanity under every possible method of government, both human and divine.
+It will be proven to everyone that there is no perfect system which can solve the problem of sin.
+For even when the world is under the perfect, incorruptible government ruled by Jesus himself with a rod of iron to ensure that righteousness and justice is done, sinful people will still rebel against God.

-There will be nothing left to blame except humanity's sinful hearts.
-This will prove that our problem truly is sin—not politics, political systems, political parties, particular leaders, electoral colleges, proportional or first-past-the-post systems, human judges, constitutions, bills of rights, border walls (or lack thereof), or whatever else we might think the problem is now.
+There will be nothing left to blame except for humanity's sinful hearts.
+This will prove that fallen humanity's problem truly is sin—not politics, political systems, political parties, particular leaders, electoral colleges, proportional or first-past-the-post systems, human judges, constitutions, bills of rights, border walls (or lack thereof), or whatever else we might think the problem is now.

-Of course, we should do what we can to restrain evil in our societies in various ways.
+Of course, in the meantime, Christians should do what we can to restrain evil in our societies, such as by engaging in politics in various ways.
 But I'm not optimistic about the results.

-My opinion is that this fallen world is like the Titanic after it hit the iceberg.
-It's sinking, and nothing will stop it.
+My opinion is that this fallen world is like the Titanic after it hit the iceberg; it's sinking, and nothing will stop it.
 Maybe we could take some measures to slow it down, but its fate is ultimately certain.
-So let's not waste time playing politics, which is equivalent to arguing over who should be captain of the doomed Titanic, and what the captain should do.
+This means that arguing over politics is basically the same as arguing over who should be captain of the doomed Titanic, and what the captain should do.

-Instead, Christians should focus on getting people into the eternal lifeboat, by preaching that anyone who puts their faith in Jesus as their savior from God's judgment on their sins will have eternal life.
+Although there is perhaps some value in engaging in politics to help restrain evil, I believe that Christians' main priority should be on getting people into the eternal lifeboat, by preaching that anyone who puts their faith in Jesus as their Savior will have eternal life.
 Unlike on the Titanic, there is enough room for everyone on this lifeboat.

 Conclusion

 So I'm sorry to disappoint you if you thought that somehow sinful humans could bring in a utopia upon earth.
-Scripture seems to clearly say this will never happen.
+The Bible clearly says this will never happen.

-We need to remember that as Christians our home is not this world.
+We need to remember that as Christians, our home is not this world.
 We're in the world, but our citizenship is in heaven, and we're waiting for Jesus to return from there to rescue us (Philippians 3:20-21).
 Let's not get so wrapped up in worldly politics and concerns that we stress ourselves out about the future.
-Our eternal future is secure, and it will be wonderful and will infinitely outweigh anything negative we experience now, regardless of how things go in this temporal life.
+Our eternal future is secure, and it will be wonderful and will infinitely outweigh anything negative we experience now, regardless of how things go in this temporal life (Romans 8:18).

 Footnotes: